 If a stone is passed, it should be sent to the laboratory for analysis.

-Immediate urologic attention is necessary for patients who present with fever, renal failure, intractable pain, persistent nausea, or signs and symptoms consistent with a systemic inflammatory response (SIRS).
+Immediate urologic attention is necessary for patients who present with fever, renal failure, intractable pain, persistent nausea, or signs and symptoms consistent with a systemic inflammatory response.

 Small (< 5 mm) stones often pass spontaneously.
-Increased fluid intake facilitates passage.
-There is conflicting evidence for medical expulsive therapy (MET).
+While increased fluid intake facilitates passage, there is conflicting evidence for medical expulsive therapy (see tamsulosin).

 Selective alpha-blockers (e.g., tamsulosin) or calcium channel blockers (e.g., nifedipine), with or without the addition of steroids, also may facilitate stone passage.
 However, a recent multicenter study found no significant difference in time to stone passage or analgesic use or pain in patients with stones ≤ 10mm managed medically with tamsulosin or nifedipine.